Outerra Tech Demo

 People who like it and/or want to support us and the development of Outerra engine can buy the alpha release of Anteworld

-at a discounted price ($15), half the amount for the final release.
+at a discounted price.
 Doing so will give you access to regularly released alpha/beta updates of the game, together with the final version when it's done.
 The price will gradually rise with each major release.

 You will also become our beta-testers, with ability to influence the priorities of the development.